followcrom/tech257-sparta-app/AWS/aws.md

 ![Auto Scaling Groups](../imgs/aws_auto_scaling.jpg)

 Use an ami (Amazon Machine Image) to scale new instances from.
 This way, you can ensure that all instances have the same configuration and software.
-They will launch faster.
+They will also launch faster.

-To create an AMI:
+### Create an AMI:

 1. Select the instance you want to create an AMI from.
 2. **Actions** -> **Image and templates** -> **Create image**.
 3. Enter a name and description for your AMI.
-4. Add a tag can add a name to the instance, e.g. "Name", "ec2-instance".
+4. Adding a tag can add a name to the instance, e.g. _"Name", "ec2-instance"_.
 5. **Create image**.

+### Delete an AMI:

+1. **Actions** -> **Deregister**.
+2. **Actions** -> **Delete**.

+When deleting an AMI, you will be asked if you want to delete the snapshots associated with the AMI.
+This is recommended as the snapshots store the data and are what cost money.

 ### Create a Launch template

-First we need to create a **Launch template**.
+We should create a **Launch template** to launch our ASG from.
 This is very similar to creating an AMI, but here are some things to note:

 - Choose an AMI from MY AMIs.
 This should be the AMI you created in the previous step.
 - **DO** select an instance type.
 - **DO** add a key pair.
 This is important for SSH access to your instances.
 - **DO NOT** select a subnet.
 This will be done in the Auto Scaling Group.
-- Add very basic user data start the app.
+- Add very basic user data start the app:

-User data:

 ```bash
 #!/bin/bash